The Amazing Race: Partner swap

-The partner swap, only seen in the 30th American season to date, requires teams to swap partners for the remainder of a leg, then reuniting at the Pit Stop.
+The partner swap, introduced in the 30th American season, requires teams to swap partners for the remainder of a leg, then reuniting at the Pit Stop.
+The twist was later utilized by the 9th Israeli season.

 Double-length legs, no-rest legs and mega legs

 Some seasons have included one or more double-length legs where teams complete two sets of tasks (usually a second Roadblock and second Detour challenge, as well as other Route Info challenges) before arriving at the next Pit Stop, and airs as two episodes on the show.
 Usually, teams will be led to the show's host with a clue that implies that a Pit Stop is ahead, but are surprised as they are not checked in at a Pit Stop but instead are given a clue to continue racing.

 Double-length legs were born out of necessity during season six.
 The sixth leg in Hungary was initially planned as two legs, with the first leg being a non-elimination leg; however, producers later discovered during the race that begging is illegal in Hungary, which would have made it nearly impossible for the last place team to acquire the money needed to continue in the race (per the non-elimination penalty used at the time, would have stripped them of their travel money and start the following leg with no money).
 The producers quickly devised the extended leg to mimic the effects of a non-elimination leg (by keeping the same number of teams in the race and allow for the same number of episodes to still be produced), and using a simple video message clue to provide teams the goal for the first task of the second half of the leg.

-A variant of this introduced in Season 18 is the no-rest leg (or called the "marathon leg" in the Australian version), also known as the "continue racing" leg, in which teams are checked in at a Pit Stop as normal, after which they are told that the next leg is to begin immediately and are handed their next clue.
+A variant of this introduced in Season 18 is the no-rest leg, also known as the "continue racing" leg (or called the "marathon leg" in the Australian version), in which teams are checked in at a Pit Stop as normal, after which they are told that the next leg is to begin immediately and are handed their next clue.
 Typically all teams can continue racing onto the next leg at a no-rest Pit Stop.
 Usually, in both cases, teams who arrived first at a midpoint or Pit Stop first are not awarded a prize, nor facing elimination or a non-elimination penalty if they came last, except a few cases whereas a team is eliminated during this point of the leg (see Unusual eliminations).

-Another variant of this introduced in Season 32 is the mega leg, in which the number of Roadblocks and Detours and the distance are doubled.
+Another variant of this introduced in season 32 is the mega leg, in which the number of Roadblocks and Detours and the distance are doubled.
 Unlike the double-length leg and the no-rest leg, there is no Pit Stop in the middle of the leg.